henrywu2019/BentoML/docs/source/quickstart.rst

     bentoml serve IrisClassifier:latest

-Alternatively, use the saved path to load and serve the BentoML packaged model directly:
+Alternatively, use the saved path to load and serve the Kappa packaged model directly:

 .. code-block:: bash